 A resolution of 1024x768 or higher is recommended.

 Before the installation of BGBlitz, you need a Java virtual machine.
-Following Java versions are recommended:
+The following Java versions are recommended:

 Macintosh: For Mac OS X, Java is already included.